HAP Empowered Health Plan

-HAP's Medicaid coverage is supplied by HAP Midwest Health Plan.
-This is a for-profit, licensed Health Maintenance Organization, or HMO, based in southeastern Michigan.
-HAP Midwest Health Plan is invested in giving quality, low-cost care to Michigan residents.
+HAP Empowered Medicaid is offered by HAP Midwest Health Plan.
+This is a not-for-profit, licensed Health Maintenance Organization, or HMO, based in southeastern Michigan.
+HAP Empowered Health Plan is invested in giving quality, low-cost care to Michigan residents.

-How to enroll in a HAP Midwest Medicaid or Healthy Michigan Health Plan
+How to enroll in a HAP Empowered Medicaid or Healthy Michigan Health Plan

 - Verify eligibility: Contact your local Department of Human Services (DHS) office for more information on finding out if you are eligible.
 You can fill out an application at mibridges.michigan.gov for medical assistance.